-Paying the Full Balance is the Best
+Paying the Full Balance Is Best

-Ideally, you should pay your balance in full every month and there are a few benefits to doing it this way.
+Ideally, you should pay your balance in full every month, and there are a few benefits to doing it this way.
 First, you can take advantage of your credit card’s grace period and avoid paying interest on the balance.
 Second, you never have to deal with credit card debt.
 Lastly, paying your balance in full leaves your credit limit open and available for new purchases.

-The Minimum Payment is the Least You Should Pay
+The Minimum Payment Is the Least You Should Pay

 Unless you have a charge card, your credit card issuer won't require you to pay your balance in full each month.
 Instead, you'll have the option of making smaller, monthly payments each month until the balance is repaid in full.

 At the very least, you should pay the minimum on your credit cards every month.
 The minimum payment is necessary to avoid paying a late fee on the card and to avoid a late payment on your credit report.

 If you can’t pay the minimum, you should contact your credit card issuer and make other arrangements.
 You may be able to delay your credit card payment with no penalties or enter a hardship agreement if you're having financial troubles.

 When You Can’t Pay in Full